leo20826/oj-uci-docs/docs/site/managing_problems.md

 # Managing problems through the site interface

-The VNOJ comes with an online interface for creating and editing problem statements as well as data.
+The K23OJ comes with an online interface for creating and editing problem statements as well as data.
 This guide is intended as an introduction to using these features for creating your own problems.

 ## Configuring site-managed data